-The Sediment Reduction Task Force will focus on minimizing sediments entering the lake, regardless of the source.
+Sediment Reduction efforts focus on minimizing sediments entering the lake, regardless of the source.

 This effort will again include stream and tributary sampling, the Citizen Science Lake Assessment Program and HAB’s shoreline monitoring.
 OWLA will work collaboratively with Hobart & William Smith Colleges, The DEC Hub, Upstate Freshwater Institute, Cayuga County agencies, local academic institutions and advocacy groups on this initiative.
 OWLA will require numerous volunteers to support these efforts.

 Runoff from rain events carries manure and chemical fertilizers into the watershed system.

 Sediment and nutrients entering Owasco Lake from the upstream land uses drained by an intermittent tributary.

 There is much work yet to be done!